 - Check and recharge the battery

 - Change batteries

-- Recalibrate the battery

-- Install a second battery

 - Extend the life of the battery by conserving battery power and using alternate power sources

 - Change power-saving settings

 Monitoring the battery charge

 Closely monitor the battery charge.
 When the battery charge gets low, change the battery or connect to AC power immediately to prevent losing any unsaved work.